 Directions

-• In the meantime, melt the butter over medium heat.
+- In the meantime, melt the butter over medium heat.
 Stir in flour and cook it for a minute forming a paste.
 Add your bouillon cubes and quickly break them down with a wooden spoon.
-Slowly pour in 1 cup of milk – pour it over a period of about 1 minute while stirring aggressively.
+Slowly pour in 1 cup of milk - pour it over a period of about 1 minute while stirring aggressively.
 If you skip that step and all too much milk, the floury lumps will never come out.
 As such, you have to keep adding bit by bit of milk until you form a paste.
-Once all the milk is incorporated, add nutmeg and black pepper.
+NOTE: I highly recommend taking an additional step of passing this through a fine mesh sieve to catch and remove any flour lumps that might be there!
+Simply strain it and return back to the pan!
 Let the mixture simmer over medium heat for about 4 minutes constantly stirring with a wooden spoon to prevent scorching.
-Assess your sauce – it needs to be creamy and thick.
-If it’s too runny when you add the pasta to it – the whole dish will result in being overcooked.
-So make sure it’s thick enough and you can draw a line with a finger across the back of a spoon.
+Assess your sauce - it needs to be creamy and thick.
+If it's too runny when you add the pasta to it - the whole dish will result in being overcooked.
+So make sure it's thick enough and you can draw a line with a finger across the back of a spoon.
+Add nutmeg, garlic powder and black pepper.